Dmedina20/sammies/README.md

 - React.js: A JavaScript library for building user interfaces based on components.
 - TailwindCSS: An open source CSS framework
 - Node.js: Empowers server-side functionality, contributing to the overall robustness of the application.
 - Redux: A JavaScript library for managing and centralizing application state.
-(Soon as of 10/13/2023)
 - Firebase: Provides a real-time database and authentication services, ensuring a secure and dynamic user experience.
-(Soon as of 10/13/2023)

 ## Getting Started